 Psychotherapy

-7-minute read
+8-minute read

-Key facts
+Key Facts

-- There are different types of psychotherapy, your therapist may combine different techniques to fit your situation.
+- There are different types of psychotherapy, and your therapist may combine different techniques to fit your situation.

 What is psychotherapy?

-When would I need psychotherapy?
+When do I need psychotherapy?

 Psychotherapy can be used to treat: